Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak (April 2026)

 Sidebar dropdown.
 The Host control appears in the sidebar when multiple hosts are registered.
 Click it to switch at runtime.

 URL parameter.
 Add ?host=claude or ?host=chatgpt to the inspector URL.
-This is useful for bookmarking a specific host, linking teammates to a particular test configuration, or testing certain rendering states automatically.
+This is useful for bookmarking a specific host, linking teammates to a particular test configuration, or running automated checks against a specific runtime.

 defaultHost prop.
 Set the initial host in code: